-If your benefits eligible pay increases to \$50,001 or above for benefits purposes in the next plan year, you will be automatically enrolled in LTD coverage so your coverage continues uninterrupted.
+If your benefits eligible pay increases to \$50,001 or above for benefits purposes for annual enrollment in the next plan year, you will be automatically enrolled in LTD coverage so your coverage continues uninterrupted.
 The cost of LTD coverage will be deducted from your pay beginning January 1 of the next plan year (following annual enrollment) unless you decline coverage.
-Refer to the Your Benefits ResourcesTM website during annual enrollment for the cost.
+Refer to the Your Benefits ResourcesTM website, available through TotalComp@Citi at www.totalcomponline.com during annual enrollment for the cost.